reddenx/Trivia/docs/phase-0-design.md

 # Phase 0 Design (MVP)
 ## User Stories

-- [ ] test checkbox

 1. System
-    1. As a user I would like to be able to participate via a mobile device or pc.
+    1. [x] As a user I would like to be able to participate via a mobile device or pc.

 2. Account
-    1. As a player I would like to play without creating an account.
+    1. [x] As a player I would like to play without creating an account.
-    2. As a player I would like to give a username to use when playing.
+    2. [x] As a player I would like to give a username to use when playing.
-    3. As a user I would like the site to remember me and auto log me in.
+    3. [x] As a user I would like the site to remember me and auto log me in.
-    4. As a user when I log in I would like to be able to see current stats about my quizzes.
+    4. [x] As a user when I log in I would like to be able to see current stats about my quizzes.
-    5. As a user I would like the site to allow me to login
+    5. [x] As a user I would like the site to allow me to login
-    6. As a user I would like to see stats about how well I answer questions related to a tag.
+    6. [x] As a user I would like to see stats about how well I answer questions related to a tag.
+    6. [ ] As a user without an account, I would like to switch to another device using some sort of code thing.
+    7. [ ] As a user, I would like a "trust score" to prevent spammy accounts that can abuse reporting tools

 3. Game
     1. Create/Host Setup: